mstevetodd/EngineDriver_Home/docs/operation/getting_started.rst

       :scale: 11 %
       :align: right

-  * If needed, turn the track power on with :menuselection:`Menu --> Power` and confirm the button is 'green'  (This is not required by all DCC Command Stations.)
+  * If needed, turn the track power on with :menuselection:`Menu --> Power` and confirm the button is 'green'  (This is not required by all |CSs|.)

   |FORCE-BREAK|